am currently a Junior Research Fellow in Modern Languages (French and German) at

 feel strongly that the academic world could and should do much more to address

 the widespread stigma and secrecy surrounding mental health, and I am privileged

-to be working with other passionate members of the University, organising events
+to be working with other passionate members of the College and University, organising events

 and other initiatives to encourage people to talk openly and honestly about the